Call Us/Whatsapp Us: +65 8385 9933 | Email: aman@amanengineering.com.sg for inquiry and free quotation

 Drawings that are often missing key information

 The most frequent drawing issue is not absence but lack of clarity.
 A plan may show partitions without identifying fire resistance rating.
 Doors may be placed on escape routes without indicating swing direction or fire rating where required.
 Exit signage, hose reel positions, sprinkler heads, detectors, or access provisions may appear in one set and disappear in another.
+Where applicable, especially for existing buildings or altered spaces, drawing sets should also be checked against approved plans.

 Your checklist should verify that all plans use consistent nomenclature, dimensions, and room use descriptions.
 If the occupancy on the plan says storage but the submission narrative says office support area, that discrepancy can trigger questions.
 If a wall is marked fire-rated in one detail but untagged elsewhere, that also creates avoidable comments.